 Please contact Shanna Farrell with any questions.

-The 2023 Introduction to Oral History Workshop will be held virtually via Zoom on Friday, March 3, from 8:30 a.m. to 2:30.p.m.
-Pacific time, with breaks woven in.
+The 2024 Introduction to Oral History Workshop will be held virtually via Zoom on Friday, March 8 from 8:30 a.m. to 2:30.p.m.
+Pacific Time, with breaks woven in.
 Applications are now being accepted on a rolling basis.
 Please apply early, as spots fill up quickly.

 This workshop is designed for people who are interested in an introduction to the basic practice of oral history and learning best practices.
 The workshop serves as a companion to our more in-depth Advanced Oral History Summer Institute held in August.